ashley468/cst391/Activity-2/README.md

     - The src folder contains all of the source code for the application.
 It's where the main app files are held such as styles, templates, and components.

     *src/app*
-    - The src/app folder contains the html and ts pages that take care of constructing the localhost such as uncluding its messages and titles.
+    - The src/app folder contains the html and ts pages that take care of constructing the localhost such as including its messages and titles.

     *src/assets*
     - The src/assets fodler is where it keeps all of the images or icons for the website.